 - Prior to paying for your prescription, provide your pharmacist with your drug card.
-He or she will enter your patient information, along with the prescription and carrier information, to transmit your claim directly to Pacific Blue Cross. - 2.
-The pharmacist enters your patient information, along with prescription and carrier details, into the system.
-The system will check that the drug is eligible for coverage and that the plan member is active. - 3.
+They will enter your patient information, along with the prescription and carrier information, to transmit your claim directly to Pacific Blue Cross. - 2.
+The system will check that the drug is eligible for coverage and that the your coverage is active. - 3.
 The system will then check on any applicable plan limits to determine the amount covered by your plan.
 The pharmacist will inform you of the out-of-pocket total. - Along with your prescription, the pharmacist will provide you with a detailed prescription receipt.
 This will further outline the out-ofpocket and covered amounts.
 Keep this for your records.